 To create an asset folder, perform the following steps:

-Note: Maximum 300 folders can be created per stack.
+Note: Maximum 500 folders can be created per stack including nested folders.

 To rename a folder, perform the steps given below: